impothnis/impothnis/README.md

 ## 🕺 **What I Do**

 - 👨‍💻 I currently work at Informatica as Lead Backend Java Software Developer.
-I design and develop solutions for Micrsoft Aure Services like Azure Blob, ADLSGen2, Azure Synapse.
-I also work on Analytics part and have extensive knowldge on Common Data Model, Power BI Integration with Information Data Integration solutions.
+I design and develop Data Integration solutions for Microsoft Azure Services like Azure Blob, Azure Data lake, Azure Synapse.
+I also work on Integrating Informatica solutions with Analytics and have extensive knowledge on Tableau, Common Data Model, Customer Insights and Power BI Integration with Informatica Data Integration solutions.
-- 👀 I’m interested in Java, Cloud Services, Microservices, Rest API, Microsoft Azure, Power BI, Customer Insights, Data Analytics, Machine Learning, Artificial Intellegence.
+- 👀 I’m interested in Java, Spring, Python, Docker, CI/CD, Git and GitHub, Cloud Services, Microservices, Rest API, Microsoft Azure, Power BI, Customer Insights, Data Analytics, Machine Learning and Artificial Intelligence.
-- 💞️ I’m looking to collaborate on Portfolio Website creation and cool UI Projects.
+- 💞️ I’m looking to collaborate on Portfolio Website creation and cool UI Projects to learn and improve my frontend tech stack.
-- 😃 + 🌱 + 💻 + 🧠 = 🏆 - I am Currently smitten by Frontend tech and Teaching myself HTML, CSS, React JS and Node.
-So I can learn to Build my portfolio website and also a website for my pâtissier friend.
+- 😃 + 🌱 + 💻 + 🧠 = 🏆 - I am Currently smitten by Frontend tech and Teaching myself HTML, CSS, React JS and Node, So I can learn to build my portfolio website and a website for my pâtissier friend.

 ## 🚀 **Key Skills**